late-exairu/ReactAdvanced.com/README.md

-# Amsterdam JSNation Conference Website
+# React Advanced Conference Website

 ## How to use